 This integrative course incorporates the knowledge and skills acquired in previous course- work in order to formulate and implement management policies and strategies.
+Focus upon competitive marketing strategies to gain competitive advantage.
 Special emphasis placed on the manager's capacity to manage cost management with quality management.
-Students will individually or collectively as a team, analyze a strategic case study as a final project Prerequisite: Senior status.
+Students will individually or collectively as a team, analyze a strategic case study as a final project.
+This course will be offered in a 12 week format.
+Prerequisite: Senior status.